MidnightDreamerX17/skill20/Skills/SkillDetails/TrueFaith.md

 The True Faith skill requires its users to be Lawful Good.

 **Aura of Faith:** For all saving throws, both for the character and for all allies, True Faith skill can be used in place of the normal check.
-The one making the saving throw chooses which is more favorable at the time of the check.
+The one making the saving throw chooses which is more favorable before rolling the save.

 **Detect Evil:** True Faith skill can be used to detect evil by looking at the target for 10 seconds (1 combat round).